Bio

 JamisonPriest is a singer-songwriter duo based in Abilene, Texas, and plays at festivals, coffeehouses, pubs, and other places that desire great lyrics and a roots approach to music.
 JamisonPriest performs as a DUO with two acoustic guitars, harmonica, and two voices; or as a TRIO with two acoustic guitars, bass, harmonica, and three voices.
 All three members are singers and songwriters.
 JamisonPriest has toured around Texas, and has branched out to other states.

 JamisonPriest's two main goals are to preserve the foundation of the folk/roots movement with unique renditions of traditional music, and to add to that foundation with their own well-crafted songs.
-As a married couple, Ed and Jenni have a special bond that is projected in their music.
-And having Cole, who plays bass at certain events, just adds to the artistry.
 JamisonPriest has charmed and impressed audiences with their story songs and intricate harmonies, and has developed a dedicated grassroots following.
 Music lovers of all ages enjoy their music.
 They are poet-singers with a refreshing sound for listening audiences.

 Ed was the Grand Prize winner at the 2012 McMurry University Singer-Songwriter Competition.
 JamisonPriest was nominated for 2007 Best Local Artist on The Appetizer on KACU.
 Jenni was named 2004 Favorite Female Vocalist by the Abilene Reporter News.
 JamisonPriest was one of ten regional acts selected in the 2002 Kerville Folk Festival New Folk competition.